dantrr/100-days-of-code/log.md

 **Thoughts**: i could see this being handy for lists and dictionaries, but the syntax seems complicated when used in conjunction with python.

 ### Day 63 // 02-July-2022
+**Today's Progress**: learned about service oriented approach and APIs.

+**Thoughts**: APIs will be so much fun, in that we can pull useful data in the background that most basic users cant access by default.

+### Day 64 // 03-July-2022
 **Today's Progress**:

 **Thoughts**: